- Diaper Intro

 For changing diapers on the go, I highly, highly recommend a changing kit, such as…

 You can get away with not even having a diaper bag as long as you have one of these.
 With its portable wipe container and comfy pad, this is truly one of the most useful baby items.
 Ever.
-Munchkin makes a nice one for about $15 — or go fancy with this one (above) from Skip Hop.
+Munchkin makes a nice one for about $15; Skip Hop makes the Pronto changer (above), another favorite.

 Now that we have dipes and wipes covered, let’s talk furniture.
 Yes, you can change a diaper just about anywhere.
 But you will be doing it so often, why not make it comfortable?